 “At ease with both traditional and postmodern forms, he writes about intimacy, parenthood, growing-up, death and loss, language, nature with a deep understanding of the human condition ….
 Like all major works of art, The Tongues of Earth reveals its secrets when read again.”

 “Abley has a very consistent tone and voice but multiple personalities, luckily for us readers — they are all razor sharp….
 These poems leave me a little punch-drunk.
 There are many, many poems in The Tongues of Earth that are simply startlingly good.”

 The Montreal Review of Books also weighed in:

 http://coteaubooks.com/index.php?id=1002 “Abley’s work has substance, and the substance has form.
 This is a book to read, and read again.”

 And the review by Shelley A. Leedahl in Sask Book Reviews was simply astonishing: http://coteaubooks.com/index.php?id=1024

 “If you are a master poet and thus possess the literary chops, numerous book publications, and the lifetime inquisitiveness that’s required, one day a publisher may honour you by releasing your ‘New and Selected Poems.’
 This is the pinnacle, and I commend Coteau Books for recognizing that Montreal poet, journalist, editor and non-fiction writer Mark Abley is worthy of such a title.
 The Tongues of Earth represents the best of what poetry can do: enlighten, entertain, empathize, and lift us from our familiarity for moments at a time to offer a bird’s eye view – or an insider’s view – into what it might be like to live a different life….

 This is masterful writing.
 Friends, if you read only one book of poetry this year, The Tongues of Earth would be an excellent choice.”

-In October 2016 the book was shortlisted for the 3rd annual Fred Cogswell Award for Excellence in Poetry.
+In 2016 the book was shortlisted for the third annual Fred Cogswell Award for Excellence in Poetry.